LizzyonGit/court_love/README.md

 - To the **UserProfile** model, I added a CloudinaryField, so users can upload a profile image.

 - The **OrderLineItem** model does not have the fields **date_time**, **category** and **level**, but I added **user_profile**.
 This is so that in admin in the list display, coaches can see who is attending by checking the order lines with their lesson, without the need to check per order, and see the attendees' level (if filled in) and prepare for that.
-Also, they can easier access the level to change it, if the user wants this, after a lesson after their own assessment.
+Also, they can more easily access the level to change it, if the user wants this, after a lesson after their own assessment.

 Final ERD: